getsentry/rfcs/text/0083-starfish-tracing-model.md

 * `parent_id`: a span optionally points back to a parent trace which could be from a different service
 * `segment_id`: a span that is part of a segment, always refers back to it.
+* `is_segment`: when set to `true` this span is a segment.
+* `start_time` and `end_time` to give the span time information.
 * `tags`: a key/value pair of arbitrary tags that are set per-span.
 Conceptionally however spans also inherit the tags of the segments they are contained in.
+* `measurements`: are span specific metrics that are stored with the span.
+There is a natural measurement of a span which is the `duration` which is automatically calculated from the difference of the end to the start timestamp.

 Spans always belong to a trace, but not all spans belong to a segment.
 A span not belonging to a segment are referred to as "detached" spans, spans that belong to a segment are "attached" spans.
+A span must only be attached to a segment if it belongs to the same process and service.
+Remote spans must never be attached to a segment.

 ## Transaction